Minnesota Twins vs. St. Louis Cardinals Results, Stats, and Recap - September 8, 2020 Gametracker

 ROSTER MOVES

 Cardinals: The Cardinals optioned 21-year-old rookie OF Dylan Carlson to the alternate training site.
 The club activated Martinez, recalled right-handed pitcher Daniel Ponce De Leon as the 29th man and designated right-handed pitcher Ryan Meisinger for assignment.
-The highly touted Carlson was hitting .162 with one home run and five RBIs since the club brought him to the majors Aug.
-15.
+The highly touted Carlson was hitting .162 with one home run and five RBIs since his big league debut.

 TRAINER'S ROOM